mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- | --- |
 | boolean (on/off) | 1 | 0 | 1 |

-Set to `1` to have all Local ('L') simulator variables sorted in alphabetical order within selection lists.
-Setting to `0` will keep them in the original order they're loaded in on the simulator (by ascending ID).
+Set to 1 (one) to have all Local ('L') simulator variables sorted in alphabetical order within selection lists.
+Setting to 0 (zero) will keep them in the original order they're loaded in on the simulator (by ascending ID).

 </details>